Today is October 24, 2021 / /

 What is the Meorot Fellowship?

-Fellows are required to bring some of their learning back to their respective campuses.
+Fellows are required to bring some of their learning back to their respective campuses in the form of a capstone project.
 Upon completion of the program, participants will be awarded a $1,000 honorarium.
+Furthermore, Meorot alumni may apply for additional funding through the Meorot Microgrant Program to advance their work on campus or in their community.

 When and Where?

-This academic year 2020-2021, fellows will meet once a month in a virtual-learning environment from October – May, hopefully culminating with an in-person event in NY if possible.
+This academic year 2021-2022, fellows will meet once a month on Zoom from October – May, and will supplement their learning through chevruta study with their peers, with a closing Shabbaton in NY if possible.

-New this year, the Meorot Fellowship is by nomination only.
+The Meorot Fellowship is by nomination only.
+Nominations should be made by your Hillel professional or Jewish communal leader.
 A cohort of 14 student leaders will be selected based upon their proven leadership on campus and their interest in pursuing spiritual and/or lay leadership of the Jewish community.

 For more information, email firstname.lastname@example.org.